Home is where the herd is

 You might remember, in 2018 we first announced our two elephants would be rehomed following the passing of matriarch Tricia.

-That's because our female Permai needs to be living with other female elephants, and while our keepers provide exemplary love and care, our South Perth site can't accomodate a functioning herd with multiple individuals.
+That's because our female Permai needs to be living with other female elephants.
+While our keepers provide exemplary love and care, our South Perth site can't accommodate a functioning herd with multiple individuals.

 It is expected Permai and Putra Mas will be joined by Auckland Zoo's elephant, Burma, who will also make the move once the facilities are complete.

-We are thrilled Monarto Safari park are keen to create this new Asian Elephant herd and make this jumbo-sized dream come true.
+We are thrilled Monarto Safari Park is keen to create this new Asian Elephant herd and make this jumbo-sized dream come true.

 We love our elephants and that’s why we’re putting their needs first.